9 Safe & Non-Toxic Shower Curtains & Liners To Keep Your Showers Clean

 In various colors, patterns, and hand stitched embellishment, these stylish shower curtains can come alone or as part of a hanging set that includes stainless steel rings and a mold-resistant, machine-washable liner.

-Without knowing the materials, we can’t say if it’s a non-toxic shower curtain liner and will be reaching out to inquire.
+Without knowing the materials, we can’t say if it’s a non-toxic shower liner and will be reaching out to inquire.

 The Citizenry’s Ethical & Sustainability Practices